Quick start#

 Auto-bootstrap#

-If you skip cx bootstrap and run any conda command directly, cx will automatically bootstrap on first use:
+If you skip cx bootstrap and run a conda command directly, cx bootstraps on first use:

-# This bootstraps ~/.cx automatically, then runs `conda create`
+# This bootstraps ~/.conda/express automatically, then runs `conda create`

 cx create -n myenv python=3.12